-INSIDE : The top FIVE tips for Staging and cleaning your House to Sell Quickly and a FREE Staging Your House to Sell PDF checklist.
-When it’s time to put your house up for sale, these staging house tips and tricks will help!
+INSIDE : Learn the best 5 tips for staging and decluttering your House when selling.
+And download a free “How to Stage your House to Sell Quickly” PDF checklist.
+When it’s time to put your house up for sale, these house tips will help get your home in top shape!

-My family will be moving the end of this summer from the High Desert to the green Midwest.
+My family will be moving the end of this summer from the Desert to the Midwest.
 It’s been a decision we’ve been working on since last fall and now that it is actually happening (and soon) everything is getting a little crazy in our world.
 Our house officially goes on the market today, so I thought it would be quite timely to share my tips on How to Stage Your House to Sell Quickly!

 Sometimes there is so much time and effort put into packing and finding a new place to live that you just sort of tidy up your current home, let the realtors come over to take pictures and breathe a sigh of relief when your home is officially on the market.
 I get it.
 I’ve moved before and believe me when I say, it’s worth the little bit of time to REALLY put things in order and stage your house to show off it’s full potential.

 What is home staging?